 ---

-Troubleshooting Exclusions
+#### Troubleshooting Exclusions

-If sitemap: false or robots: false aren't working, check the following:
+If `sitemap: false` or `robots: false` aren't working, check the following:

 import { defineCollection, defineContentConfig } from '@nuxt/content'

-import { asSitemapCollection } from '@nuxtjs/sitemap/content'
+import { defineSitemapSchema } from '@nuxtjs/sitemap/content'

 export default defineContentConfig({